guillermooo/sublime-undocs/source/basic_concepts.rst

 Almost every aspect of Sublime Text can be extended or customized.
-Among other things,
-you can modify the editor's behavior, add macros and snippets, extend menus...
+You can modify the editor's behavior, add macros and snippets, extend menus and much more.
 You can even create whole new features using the editor's API to build complex plugins.

-This vast flexibility is the reason why you will learn about so many configuration files: there simply must be a place to specify all possible preferences.
+Sublime Text's vast flexibility is the reason why you will learn about so many configuration files: there simply must be a place to specify all available preferences and settings.

-Configuration files in Sublime Text are simply text files that follow a predefined structure or *format*:
+Configuration files in Sublime Text are text files that conform to a predefined structure or *format*:
 JSON predominates,
 but you'll find XML files too.
-Finally, for the more advanced extensibility options,
+For the more advanced
+extensibility options,
-Python files are used.
+Python source code files are used.

-For brevity, in this guide
+In this guide, for brevity,
-we sometimes collectively refer to all these disparate configuration files as *resources*.
+we sometimes refer collectively to all these disparate configuration files as *resources*.

 Sublime Text will look for resources